 When you apply for an Indiana driver's license, you must surrender all valid credentials (identification card, learner’s permit, or driver's license) you hold from other states.
 If you do not hold a valid driver's license from another state, you must hold an Indiana learner's permit for 180 days before you may obtain an Indiana driver's license.

 If you are at least 18 years of age and have held a valid out-of-state driver's license from the state of your prior residence, you must visit a BMV branch to present one of the following three items: your current out-of-state driver's license, a copy of your official driving record or a verification letter.
 You must also present documentation proving your identity, lawful status, Social Security number, and Indiana residency.
-You will be required to pass a knowledge examination and a vision screening.
-If your out-of-state license has been expired for more than three years, you must pass a driving skills examination.
+You will be required to pass a vision screening.
+If your out-of-state license has been expired for more than three years or you have held an unrevoked out-of-state driver’s license less than one year, you must pass a driving skills examination.
 The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.

 If you under 18, but more than 16 years and 180 days old, and have held a valid out-of-state driver's license for at least 180 days in your previous state(s) of residency, you must visit a BMV branch to present your current out-of-state driver's license or a copy of your official driving record.
 You must also present documentation proving your identity, lawful status, Social Security number, and Indiana residency.
-You will be required topass a knowledge examination and a vision screening.
+You will be required to pass a vision screening.
+If your out-of-state driver’s license has been expired for three or more years, or you have held an unrevoked out-of-state driver’s license less than one year, you must pass a standard vision screening, knowledge exam, and a driving skills exam to obtain an Indiana driver’s license.
 The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.

 You must arrive at least 15 minutes before your scheduled appointment time to take a driving skills examination.